 On the other hand, Heroes of the Storm never reached the heights Blizzard hoped it would, as their Dota 2 alternative remained just that - an alternative.
 Pursuing esports would likely cost a pretty sum and the company hasn't been doing great on the stock market either, so it all sort of came together.

 That being said, rumours of Blizzard morphing into Activision and stressing over the most minor of expenditures seem to ring more true by the minute.
-Employees claim that this was never the case with Mike Morhaime, which then makes the hypothetical construct of inebriated Diablo creator much less hypothetical.
+Employees claim that this was never the case with Mike Morhaime, which then makes the of inebriated Diablo creator much less hypothetical.